How to Order Custom Bags in Bulk: A B2B Buyer’s Guide to Pricing, MOQs & Turnaround Times

 How Bulk Pricing Actually Works

-For example, an order of 50 tote bags may carry a noticeably higher per-unit price than an order of 1,000, although the base bag price remains approximately the same.
-B2B purchasers with recurrent purchases, e.g., loading kits, annual conferences or season retail promotions, who can purchase in larger, less frequently purchases might find it more effective to bundle buys into larger, less frequent purchases rather than small repeated buys.
+For example, an order of 50 tote bags may carry a noticeably higher per-unit price than an order of 1,000, even though the base bag cost stays roughly the same.
+B2B buyers planning recurring orders — for onboarding kits, annual conferences, or seasonal retail promotions — often benefit from consolidating purchases into larger, less frequent orders rather than smaller repeated ones.

 Minimum Order Quantities (MOQs): What to Expect